Understanding Motivational Enhancement Therapy (MET)

 Supporting a recovering addict’s self-efficacy

-Recovering addicts must believe in their ability to achieve their goals.
+Those in treatment must believe in their ability to achieve their goals.
 MET teaches patients they have the power to overcome addiction and to strive towards their life goals.
 Therapists encourage positive thoughts and behaviors that reinforce the concept of self-efficacy.

-MET and Other Treatments
+MET And Other Treatments

-Get Help For a Drug or Alcohol Addiction
+Get Help For A Drug Or Alcohol Addiction

 If you or someone you love is suffering from a drug or alcohol addiction, we can help.
 Many inpatient and outpatient drug rehabs understand the need for mental health counseling during addiction treatment.
 Finding the motivation to get — and stay — sober can be a critical piece to long-term recovery.
+To find a treatment facility, contact a treatment provider today.